makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     ~/ratt/firmware/rpi/yocto-build/scripts/setup_dependencies.sh

 This script will take a little bit to run, as it fetches a lot of data.
-When it's finished, you should have all the required dependencies in `~/yocto-ratt/poky-dunfell/`
+When it's finished, you should have all the required dependencies in `~/yocto-ratt/poky-dunfell/`.
+At the present time, there is no (easy, flexible) way to change this path.

-## Building

-### Source the yocto environment before running bitbake

-    source ~/ratt/firmware/rpi/yocto-build/scripts/build-env.sh

-_Ignore the common suggested build target text that is displayed here, as we don't build those targets for RATT._

-### Start a build of the RATT image

-    bitbake ratt-image

-_Wait a long time..._  3+ hours typically.
-More RAM, faster disk, and faster cores will help, but it builds a lot of stuff so it simply takes a while.
-Yocto Project does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

-## Mounting Image on Loop Filesystem

-The Linux loop filesystem can be used to mount the four partitions of a RATT SD image (boot, rootfs1, rootfs2, and data).
-This allows exploration and modification of the contents of the SD image, which will be saved back to the monolithic SD image once unmounted.
-When the image is later copied to a physical SD card, those changes will persist.
-Generally speaking, only changes to the data partition should be made.
-This partition is intended to persist across Mender system updates, and is used to contain configuration information specific to that node.
-If you find you need to make changes to the contents of the data or boot partitions, it's generally more appropriately done as a Yocto recipe.
-The only exception might be provisioning (e.g. copying certificates), but, again, these should generally be placed on the data partition as it will persist across future updates.

-To make this process easier, I created the `sdimg_util.sh` script.
-It makes mounting and unmounting loop filesystems easier.

-To get started, you first must create the mount points.

-     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh create

-Once created, you may mount a previously created SD image using the following command:

-     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh mount

-You can then browse and manipulate the files contained in the image via the mount points in `/mnt/sdimg`.
-Once done, you must unmount the SD image using the command:

-     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh umount

-In particular, make sure you remember to unmount before doing another `bitbake` build.

 ## Image Configuration (Templating)

+_Templating_ is the name I made up for a process that overlays config files over the completed root filesystem image, to allow default configuration of a node for a specific environment.
+Not every system setting can be changed this way, but RATT is built in such a way that the most critical ones can.

+Persistent configs live in the `/data/etc` directory on the RATT target.
+This allows the configuration to persist across Mender updates, which would normally overwrite the root filesystems that contain `/etc` (and others), during an update.

+The templates tree lives in `~ratt/firmware/rpi/yocto-build/templates` and is a duplication of the structure of the target's `/data` directory.

+A bitbake step that runs after the root filesystem has been created is responsible for the templating.
+It will copy all files from the templates directory tree that aren't ending in `-example` and aren't `.gitignore`, so be careful what extra files you leave around in the templates directory, as they will end up on the target image.

+The `.gitignore` file in the templates directory which will ignore non-example files, so you don't accidentally commit those and expose sensitive data.
+However it means you might lose critical config data if you delete your repository, so be careful!

-### Configure `wpa_supplicant`
+### Configure Wireless (Required!)

-The most critical thing to configure is the wireless network configuration.
+The most important thing to configure is the wireless network configuration.
 As long as a RATT node can get onto the network, you can later SSH into it to provision it with node-specific configuration, certificates, etc.  All other forms of login are disabled in the image by default, so that's why it's critical to perform this step.

-Wireless network config is done via the `wpa_supplicant.conf` file, which lives in the `/data/etc` directory on the RATT image.
-This allows the configuration to persist across Mender updates, which would normally overwrite the root filesystems that contain `/etc`, during an update.

-A template for this file is included in `~/ratt/firmware/rpi/yocto-build/scripts/templates/etc/wpa_supplicant.conf-example`.
+A template for this file is included in `~/ratt/firmware/rpi/yocto-build/templates/etc/wpa_supplicant.conf-example`.
 Copy this file to `wpa_supplicant.conf` in the same directory, and edit it to set your SSID and PSK for your wireless network.
 You can configure multiple networks if you want.

-### Configure SSH Key
+### Configure SSH Key (Required!)

 The default RATT image does not enable a password for the `root` account (it is locked via `usermod`).
 Thus, to SSH into the unit, you will need to set up an SSH key as a template.